-The best way to find out how much your move will cost is to get several estimates.
-That process will also help you choose the best moving company.
+The best way to find out how much your move will cost is to get quote from multiple moving companies to get the accurate moving estimate.
+That process will also help you choose the best moving company and hiring professinal movers.
 It isn’t always wise to pick the lowest price offered.
 As mentioned, the mover must come to your residence and conduct a visual inspection of the things you want to move.
 Take that opportunity to interact with the representative and develop a rapport.
 Is this someone you can trust with your belongings?
 It’s an important question.
 The mover should ask about anything that you plan to dispose of—perhaps you plan to clean out the garage and have fewer boxes than what they see now.
 Alternatively, you may need to add a stop at a storage unit.
 No matter what circumstances make your move project special, be sure that you tell the moving estimator so that the inventory and the quote are accurate.

 Because the mover will calculate the price based on the shipment’s weight, it is important that they can make a reasonable determination of that element.
 Other factors that impact the price when moving from LA are the services you want the mover to add.
-A full-service mover can take care of all the packing, or part of it if you prefer.
+A full service mover can take care of all the packing and packing supplies, or part of it if you prefer.
 Some people like to have the moving company take over packing for specific items, like fragile pieces.
 Keep in mind that if you pack something and it gets damaged, the mover will not assume liability unless they damage the container.
 But if they pack it and it is damaged, they are responsible for how it was packed.
-It may be wise to engage the movers and packers for artwork that needs to be crated.
+It may be wise to engage the dedicated movers and packers for artwork that needs to be crated.
+Also ask for unpacking assistance.
 If you decide to do the packing on your own, ask your mover if you can borrow some of their wardrobe boxes—those are very handy for moving the contents of your closet, and you probably don’t want to invest money buying them.

 What if I have a very small move?

-How Do I Decide Which LA To SD Mover Is The Best For Me?
+How Do I Decide Which Los Angeles To San Diego Movers Is The Best For Me?

-When you meet with the moving company representatives to get the estimates, you should ask questions about their business.
-It is a good sign if the company has a local office and has been providing Los Angeles to San Diego moving services for a long time.
+When you meet with the long distance moving company representatives to get the estimates, you should ask questions about their business.
+It is a good sign if the company has a local office and has been providing moving services to San Diego from Los Angeles for a long time.
 If you have checked with BHGS to ensure that they are appropriately licensed, go to the Better Business Bureau site to look for positive and negative reviews about their services.
 Unlike possibly fabricated reviews you may see on a company’s website, the BBB is careful to validate the reports that it receives from consumers.
 Ask each Los Angeles to San Diego movers for references.
 The mover should be glad to offer recent customers’ contact information, so you can call and inquire about their experience with the company.